Skip to content

 2. Rabbits are clean.

-Like cats, rabbits are fastidious about grooming and keeping themselves clean.
-In fact, rabbits shouldn’t be bathed, as a dunk in water could shock them.
-Aside from giving them an occasional butt cleaning, they’re very low maintenance.
-They also create a designated “toilet” for themselves and use that one place go to the bathroom, leaving the rest of their area clean.
-It’s also easy to train them to use a litter box like a cat.
-Rabbit poop is small and inoffensive.
-FYI, they also produce “cecotropes”—partially digested food that they will eat as it exits their body.
+They also create a designated "toilet" for themselves and use that one place to go to the bathroom, leaving the rest of their area clean.
+Training them to use a litter box like a cat is easy.
+Plus, rabbit poop is small and inoffensive.

 3. Rabbits are quiet.

 Rabbits are great apartment pets because they are mostly silent (a characteristic of prey animals).
-They make quiet little “pleasure sounds” like clicking or soft tooth grinding when they are happy.
+They make quiet little "pleasure sounds" like clicking or soft tooth grinding when they are happy.
 An annoyed rabbit may grunt or growl.
-If your rabbit is very frightened or in pain, it will let out a disturbing scream, so be warned!
+If your rabbit is frightened or in pain, it will let out a disturbing scream, so be warned!

 4. Rabbits keep a regular schedule.

-If you work a regular 9-5 job during the week, your rabbit’s schedule will be perfectly in sync with yours.
-Rabbits are “crepuscular”—most active in the morning and evening—so they will be happy to interact with you before and after work, following you around and waiting for their feeding.
-While you are asleep or out, rabbits will be less active.
-But be prepared, they like to keep to their schedule, so they will expect the same feeding time on the weekends, too.
+If you work a regular 9-5 job during the week, your rabbit's schedule will perfectly align with yours.
+Rabbits are "crepuscular"—most active in the morning and evening—so they will be happy to interact with you before and after work, following you around and waiting for their feeding.

 5. Rabbits are eco-friendly.